zihaozou/Delta/README.md

 1, locate to the definition of the macro "DEFAULT_UPDATED_WIN_SIZE" in the file "BOARD_CODE.h".
 Here I assign it to "FLASH_PAGE_SIZE", which is a macro defined in stm32 flash driver lib.
 Replace the value based on the actual page size of the flash in your target device.
 Next, you need to adjust the macros "DEFAULT_SOURCE_DATA_POSITION", "DEFAULT_DELTA_DATA_POSITION" and "DEFAULT_UPDATED_DATA_POSITION" to the flash location you wish to save your delta file, source file and target file

-2, open the file "BOARD_CODE.c"; locate to the function group "文件操作函数(file io function)".
+2, open the file "BOARD_CODE.c"; locate to the function group "文件操作函数(file io functions)".
 Here you need to rewrite these function based on your device library.

 3, locate to the function "init_delta".
 Here you need to assign the real delta file size to the field "del->DELTA_SIZE".
 I use "DEBUG_DELTA_SIZE" just for debugging.